Signed in as:

 If you do want your child to compete they will need to purchase a uniform (singlet) to compete in.
 They are available for purchase in our team store

-tournaments are usually on Sundays, there is a fee associated with them $20-25, if the qualify for the state series the club will pay for all entry fees associated with that series (regionals sectionals state)
+tournaments are usually on Sundays, there is a fee associated with them $30-35, if they qualify for the state series the club will pay for all entry fees associated with the sectionals and state tournaments.

 practice room is closed to parents, this is for the safety of our wrestlers, the only people in the practice room are wrestlers and team coaches and officials who have completed backround checks and received certifications thru USA wrestling. we keep the door open you can see into the room if you are staying but only club officials are permitted to work with the kids.

 if you wish to volunteer to help you must contact coach Joe and discuss the possibility of starting the background check and certification process.